uestctensorgroup/FastDeRain/README.md

 pages = {4057--4066},\
 year = {2017}}

-The .p files will be replaced as .m files as soon as possible.\
+(The .p files will be replaced by .m files as soon as possible.)\
 Contact: taixiangjiang@gmail.com\
 Date: 03/03/2018